Virtus Global Multi-Sector Income Fund

-Start date with fund: 2012
+Start date as fund Portfolio Manager: 2012

 Ben Caron is a senior managing director and portfolio manager at Newfleet Asset Management, an investment

 Kyle A. Jennings, CFA

-Senior Managing Director, Head of Credit Research
+Senior Managing Director and Head of Credit Research

 Industry start date: 1992

-Start date with fund: 2012
+Start date as fund Portfolio Manager: 2012

 Daniel P. Senecal, CFA